Additive normal tempered stable processes for equity derivatives and power law scaling: Acknowledgements

 \section{Acknowledgements}

 We thank P. Carr, J. Gatheral, and F. Benth for enlightening discussions on this topic.
 We thank also G. Guatteri, M.P.
 Gregoratti, J. Guyon, P. Spreij, and all participants to WSMF 2019 in Lunteren, to VCMF 2019 in Vienna, and to AFM 2020 in Paris.
+We are grateful to the Editor and the Referees for their useful comments and careful review.
 R.B. feels indebted to P. Laurence for several helpful and wise suggestions on the subject.